Easy tutorial: WordPress members area made simple

 One of the most consistently profitable ways to secure income comes in the form of a membership area.
 Membership areas are used to sell just about anything like - tutorials, e-books, articles, cloud-based services, and even special discount codes.

 Products, content, or services can be sold for one-time payments or recurring payments.
-Take for instance Fizzle, an entrepreneurship training platform that offers annual and monthly recurring membership for aspirants to choose from.
+Take for instance Zen Business, an entrepreneurship training platform that offers annual and monthly recurring membership for aspirants to choose from.

 Recurring payments are great for businesses.
 Unlike other marketing strategies (like email marketing, social media marketing) where you have to actively try and convince customers to buy again, recurring payments don’t require any active marketing campaigns.
 Businesses can solely focus on keeping the customers happy.